kaizoku-oh/kaizoku-oh/README.md

 -->

 - 🔭 I’m currently working on embedded systems, mainly programming and connecting tiny devices to the internet
-- 🌱 I’m currently learning Cloud and devops practices
+- 🌱 I’m currently learning FastAPI for developing high performance lighweigh APIs
 - 👯 I’m looking to collaborate on IoT projects
 - 💬 Ask me anything about IoT solutions and connecting devices to the cloud
 - 📫 How to reach me: you can reach me from the social media links above